-opportunity for your daughters to discuss special Options Evening in January 2020. their progress, concerns or accomplishments in a safe and impartial setting, where their well-being remains at the heart of our tutors' focus.
+It is an opportunity for your daughters to discuss their progress, concerns or accomplishments in a safe and impartial setting, where their well-being remains at the heart of our tutors' focus.
 Whilst the Form Tutors will remain the initial point of contact for parents, you are welcome to contact me directly.

-As leaders of the Middle School, I look forward to seeing Year 9 pupils model the positive behaviours, attitudes and outlooks that the Lower Years can look up Email: holly.christophers@surbitonhigh.com to.
-I know that they wish to set the proper

-I am delighted to example in their uniform, conduct, and in their be able to join your engagement with school activities throughout daughters on their the year.
-The Middle School Head Girl Team journey into Year also have an important role of responsibility in 9 as Head of Year.
-I leadership and we encourage all girls to take have responsibility up some of the many opportunities available for the welfare, to them to develop such skills and experience academic progress over the coming year.
+As leaders of the Middle School, I look forward to seeing Year 9 pupils model the positive behaviours, attitudes and outlooks that the lower years can look up to.
+I know that they wish to set the proper example am delighted to in their uniform, conduct, and in their engagement with school activities throughout the year.
+The Middle School Head Girl Team also have an important role of responsibility in leadership and we encourage all pupils to take up some of the many opportunities available to them to develop such skills and experience over the coming year.

-To enhance and enrich your daughters' school experience, we encourage them to make the most of Surbiton High School's Co-curricular opportunities.
-Alongside this, Year 9 is an important year where the girls will choose their GCSE subjects under the counsel of their tutors, subject teachers and myself, to ensure they are choosing subjects that will help them flourish.
-All girls will take the core subjects Throughout the year, the dedicated which include: English, Mathematics, Science, time given for tutors to have one-on-one a Modern Foreign Language and a short course conversations with your daughters allows in Religious Studies.
-Other subjects are optional us to celebrate, coach and support them as and therefore open for the girls to choose.
-To they progress through the School.
-It is an help them make the best choices we will hold a
+To enhance and enrich your daughters' school experience, we encourage them to make the most of Surbiton High School's co-curricular opportunities.
+Alongside this, Year 9 is an important year where the pupils will choose their GCSE subjects under the counsel of their tutors, subject teachers and myself, to ensure they are choosing subjects that will help them flourish.
+All pupils will take the core subjects which include English, Mathematics, Science, and a Modern Foreign Language.
+Other subjects are optional and therefore open for the pupils to choose.
+To help them make the best choices, we will hold a special Options Evening in January 2022.